mhayes0022/challenge9/Develop/examples/README.md

 # This is a Great Title [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  This project was just really, really great and I didn't deeply dislike it at all!
+  This project was just really, really great and I didn't find it annoying at all!

   ## Table of Contents
   -[Installation Instruction](#installation)